Cardinals vs. Brewers Player Props Betting Odds

-Paul Goldschmidt and Christian Yelich are two of the top players with prop bets on the table when the St. Louis Cardinals and the Milwaukee Brewers meet at American Family Field on Wednesday (starting at 7:40 PM ET).
+Christian Yelich and Paul Goldschmidt are two of the top players with prop bets available when the Milwaukee Brewers and the St. Louis Cardinals meet at American Family Field on Thursday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!